Stressed? Angry? Frustrated?

 “We found a consistent positive relationship between profanity and honesty; profanity was associated with less lying and deception at the individual level, and with higher integrity at the society level.”

-4. The use of profanity is a sign of intelligence.
+5. The use of profanity can be a sign of intelligence.

 According to researchers from Marist College and Massachusetts College of Liberal Arts, swearing can be a sign of intelligence and verbal fluency.